eskimil/assignments/lab1/README.md

 **Shell questions**
 ```
 1.)
 Which command lists the sizes of all the files and folders in top level of the current directory in human readable format?
+Note that if you are using max command line option for depth is -d.
 	a. du -h -l .
 	b. du -h -–max-depth=1 .
 	c. du --max-depth=1